Also known as Shortfall Insurance, this is another popular and relatively cheap form of valuable cover.

 Your car has been written off, either stolen or damaged beyond repair.
 Your comprehensive insurer pays the market or agreed value, but another $3,300 “gap” is needed to pay out your loan.

 GAP insurance could save you from a huge financial burden.
-Cover is provided for ‘the gap’, up to the policy limit.
+A cover is provided for ‘the gap’, up to the policy limit.
 And the option of extra cover for any additional costs due to the inconvenience of the total loss, such as registration and insurance costs for the replacement vehicle.

 Why does the ‘GAP’ occur?